adrianocastro189/stormwind-library/documentation/docs/resources/facades/pet-journal.md

-Different from other facades, Stormwind Library doesn't provide a default instance for this class in a property given that it's not instantiable in the Classic Era clientes like Hardcore or Season of Discovery.
+Different from other facades, Stormwind Library doesn't provide a default instance for this class in a property given that it's not instantiable in the classic clients.

-Although Classic Era clients have the `C_PetJournal` table available, they're apparently not functional, at least at the time of writing this documentation.
+Although classic clients have the `C_PetJournal` table available, they're apparently not functional, at least at the time of writing this documentation and for the purposes of this facade.

 Addons must instantiate the `PetJournal` class to use it.